 Nowadays, search engines have become too smart to identify duplicate or near duplicate content in a website and exclude it from indexing.
-They only index the master web page, denoted by a canonical tag.
+They only index the master web page, denoted by a canonical tag( also called rel canonical)

 These are never new concepts that need to be given attention; they have been a part of the Google algorithm since 2009.

 It’s the role of the website owner or SEO practitioner to provide the canonical URL for the master web page.
-If failed, the web page will exclude from indexing, stating duplicate Without User Selected Canonical.
+If failed, the Google choose it’s own web page as canonical as index them.

 What is Canonical Tag?